Rep. Elise Stefanik building support to succeed Liz Cheney in GOP leadership: sources

 Stefanik, 36, has emerged as a viable alternative for the No. 3 Republican leadership post should Rep. Liz Cheney, R-Wyo., get ousted by her colleagues as soon as next week.

 Cheney survived a vote of no confidence in February following her support for the impeachment of former President Donald Trump for inciting the Jan.
 6 Capitol riot.
-But since then, Republicans have raised more frustrations about Cheney over her ongoing disagreements with Trump with GOP Leader Kevin McCarthy, R-Calif.
+But since then, Republicans have raised more frustrations about Cheney over her ongoing disagreements with Trump and with GOP Leader Kevin McCarthy, R-Calif.

-Cheney, 54, has stood by her impeachment vote regarding the Capitol riot and said she wouldn't support Trump again if he ran for president again in 2024.
+Cheney, 54, has stood by her impeachment vote regarding the Capitol riot and said she wouldn't support Trump if he ran for president again in 2024.

 REPUBLICANS INCREASINGLY VOCAL ABOUT HOLDING ANOTHER CHENEY VOTE SOON